We Are The Land, The Land Is Us

-In the meantime, we have built a community garden at our Maya Community Center in South Omaha.
+The Maya community came together to create a community garden at our Maya Community Center in South Omaha.
 After a blessing ceremony led by Maya spiritual leaders, we planted the garden with seeds from Sacred Seed.
-With this garden we will teach the community regenerative agriculture techniques and help them access healthy, local food in this time of crisis.
+With this garden we are teaching ourselves and our community about Indigenous and regenerative agriculture techniques and helping ourselves to access healthy, local culturally-appropriate food.

 Maya Regeneration Farm

 The Maya Community is also working to establish a profitable regenerative poultry, agroforestry, and value-added farm operation with agrotourism attractions that can also serve as a spiritual land base for our displaced Indigenous Maya community on land within 60 miles of Omaha, Nebraska.
 We were tentatively approved for the USDA Land Access Capital grant in Summer 2023 with our collaborators, Agrarian Land Trust.